Correcting Faulty Road Maps by Image Inpainting: Introduction

 \section{Introduction}

 Developing and maintaining accurate road maps is essential for many location-based applications.
 However, keeping the road maps up-to-date is an arduous process that often requires extensive manual labor \cite{miller2014huge}.
 Hence, recent advances have been dominated by utilizing aerial and satellite imagery that offer abundant, reliable, high-resolution, and real-time data \cite{zhang2017road,liu2022survey}.
-Its properties are ideal for deep learning-based approaches such as semantic segmentation \cite{garcia2017review}, which predict the existence of roads.
+Its properties are ideal for deep learning-based approaches such as semantic segmentation \cite{garcia2017review}, which predicts the existence of roads.
+For example, Cira et al. \cite{ijgi11010043} leverages image inpainting techniques by training the segmentation model on the synthetic noise.
+Others leverage the GPS (Global Positioning System) trace points to extract road shapes \cite{ijgi6120403,ijgi6120404}.

-To further enhance the performance of the segmentation model, post-processing methods are often applied \cite{sujatha2015connected,wang2016new,bakhtiari2017semi}.
-While delegating the extraction of the overall geometry of roads to the segmentation models, post-processing methods concentrate on the finer details: restoring the missing connections between roads, removing noisy predictions, and generating final binary maps from real-valued predictions.
-However, in many cases, heuristics are often too simple to tackle real-world road structures with complex geometry, often hard to categorize into a few geometric primitives \cite{6738568}.
+To further enhance the performance of the road map extraction models, post-processing methods are often applied \cite{ijgi11010043,sujatha2015connected,wang2016new,bakhtiari2017semi}.
+While delegating the extraction of the overall geometry of roads to the upstream models, post-processing methods concentrate on the finer details: restoring the missing connections between road segments, removing noisy predictions, and generating final binary maps from real-valued predictions.
+However, in many cases, heuristics are often too simple to tackle real-world road structures with complex geometry \cite{6738568}, resulting in performance degradation \cite{SOTA_article}.
+Furthermore, non-road objects such as vegetation, occlusions, and shadows \cite{mnih2010learning,manandhar2019towards} make reliable extraction challenging.

-To tackle the limitations above, human-in-the-loop approaches are often used in industry-level applications, making the manual labor of labeling road maps much more efficient via automation.
+To tackle the limitations above, human-in-the-loop approaches are often used in production-level applications, making the manual labor of labeling road maps much more efficient via automation.
 A two-step approach is commonly employed to maintain existing road maps: error localization and automatic mending \cite{ijgi10010008}.
-Error localization recommends locations to be fixed to the labeling force, where automatic mending tries to mend the road maps without human intervention, giving a good prior for the human annotators to fix further.
+Error localization recommends locations to be fixed to the human annotators, where automatic mending tries to correct the road maps, giving a good prior for the human annotators to fix further.
+By dividing post-processing into two consecutive steps, human annotators can easily intervene within the pipeline, which is ideal for the human-in-the-loop system.